PI3K-beta Inhibitor GSK2636771 and Pembrolizumab in Treating Patients with Stage III-IV Cancer and PTEN Loss

 OUTLINE: This is a phase I, dose-escalation study of PI3K-beta inhibitor GSK2636771 followed by a phase II study.

-Participants receive PI3K-beta inhibitor GSK2636771 orally (PO) daily on days 1-21 and pembrolizumab intravenously (IV) over 30 minutes on day 1.
-Courses repeat every 21 days for up to 2 years in the absence of disease progression or unacceptable toxicity.
+Patients receive PI3K-beta inhibitor GSK2636771 orally (PO) daily on days 1-21 and pembrolizumab intravenously (IV) over 30 minutes on day 1.
+Cycles repeat every 21 days for up to 2 years in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, participants are followed up for 30 days and then every 6 weeks.
+After completion of study treatment, patients are followed up for 30 days and then every 6 weeks.

 M D Anderson Cancer Center